has-c/SoYouThinkYouCanAct/README.md

-# Game
+# SoYouThinkYouCanAct

-Game based around the Emotion API.
-EasyTable is used to save the game scores.
+SoYouThinkYouCanAct is a game based around the Emotion API.